Pre-Deployment Complexity Estimation for Federated Perception Systems: INTRODUCTION

-The main contributions of this work are as follows: \begin{itemize} \item We introduce an application-independent framework for estimating intrinsic complexity in perception datasets, based on dimensionality, sparsity, and heterogeneity, without reliance on classifier performance. \item We propose a unified complexity metric for federated learning environments that integrates intrinsic data properties with distributed environment characteristics, enabling comparison of federated training configurations. \item We empirically evaluate the proposed metric on multiple MNIST variants in distributed settings and demonstrate strong correlation with federated learning accuracy and communication effort. \end{itemize}
+\begin{itemize} \item We introduce a classifier-agnostic framework for estimating intrinsic complexity in perception datasets, based on dimensionality, sparsity, and heterogeneity, without reliance on classifier performance. \item We propose a unified complexity metric for federated learning environments that integrates intrinsic data properties with distributed environment characteristics, enabling comparison of federated training configurations. \item We empirically evaluate the framework on multiple MNIST dataset variants, demonstrating strong negative correlations between the combined metric and federated accuracy and consistent associations between its components and communication effort. \end{itemize}

-\section{Background and Related Work}
+\section{BACKGROUND AND RELATED WORK}

-\subsection{Complexity Estimation in Perception Domains}
+\subsection{\textbf{Complexity Estimation in Perception Domains}}

 Estimating the complexity of perception datasets and learning tasks has been studied from several perspectives, including information theory, uncertainty estimation \cite{Batty2014, Langley2020, Cardoso2021}, and dataset organization.
 Prior work has shown that intrinsic properties such as dimensionality, sparsity, and heterogeneity play an important role in determining learning difficulty in perception tasks.